jeremiah-c-leary/vhdl-style-guide/docs/configuring_multiline_indent_rules.rst

    :code:`align_paren`

 .. |align_paren__yes| replace::
-   :code:`yes` = use open parenthesis for alignment
+   :code:`yes` = align to unbalanced open parenthesis

 .. |align_paren__no| replace::
-   :code:'no` = do not use open parenthesis for alignment
+   :code:`no` = each unbalanced open parenthesis will add an indent.

 .. |values| replace::
    :code:`yes`, :code:`no`